 Despite the number of team collaboration software options available, it can be hard to know which tool will fit your business needs without testing it first.

 An essential part of your workforce management strategy, collaboration software centralizes internal communication, putting employee engagement tools, and important company news directly in the hands of your employees.

-The right collaboration tools can deliver several business benefits such as increased employee engagement and productivity and higher retention rates.
+The right collaboration tools (e.g. an employee app or good product management software) can deliver several business benefits such as increased employee engagement and productivity and higher retention rates.

 We’ll be taking an in-depth look at what are collaboration tools, the benefits of implementing them, and we’ll offer a side-by-side comparison of both paid and free options.

 The term ‘collaboration tools’ is often used as a catchall term for anything that helps a group of two or more people accomplish a common goal.

 - Allow for real-time feedback

 While online collaboration tools have been common in the workplace for years, COVID-19 has quickly made them indispensable.
 Working remotely has become the norm, not just for desk-bound workers but also for frontline employees, as companies navigate new social distancing protocols.